-Pay for Performance-This ensures that we align the interests of senior executives with the interests of our shareholders.
+Pay for Performance-This is intended to align the interests of senior executives with the interests of our shareholders.
 Compensation is tied directly to delivering both annual and long-term value creation to our shareholders.
 Annual incentives focus on efficient and productive operation of the business, while long-term incentives focus on value creation of the enterprise.
 In addition, we put greater emphasis on the longer-term aspects of the compensation package to help ensure that all actions of management contribute to multi-year value creation.

-Market-Competitive Pay-In setting compensation for our executive officers, including our NEOs, the Compensation Committee uses competitive compensation data from an annual total compensation study of a selected peer group of other restaurant and entertainment companies of comparable size and business models as well as other relevant survey sources.
+Market-Competitive Pay-In setting compensation for our executive officers, including our NEOs, the Compensation Committee considers competitive compensation data from an annual total compensation study of a selected peer group of restaurant and entertainment companies of comparable size and business models as well as other relevant survey sources.
 These sources inform the Compensation Committee's decisions about overall compensation opportunities and specific compensation elements.
-Additionally, the Compensation Committee uses multiple reference points when establishing targeted compensation levels.
+Additionally, the Compensation Committee uses multiple reference points when establishing targeted compensation levels, including input from an independent compensation consultant.
 The Compensation Committee applies judgment and discretion in establishing targeted pay levels, considering not only competitive market data, but also factors such as company, business unit, and individual performance; scope of responsibility; critical needs and skill sets; experience; leadership potential; and succession planning.
 Consistent with our pay for performance core values, compensation above target levels is achieved through above-target performance against our annual and long-term incentive goals.

 Sustained Shareholder Value Creation-All of our compensation plans are designed to increase the value we deliver to our shareholders through the selection of proper business performance metrics, the leverage built into the plans for performance achievement and the proper governance of the plans throughout the year by our Compensation Committee.
 We believe that profitable growth of our enterprise is primary while simultaneously reinforcing an ethical and performance-based culture.
 Our Compensation Committee approves all goals and awards in advance and monitors progress on their achievement throughout the year.
-In the long-term incentive plan (the "LTIP") implemented pursuant to the 2014 Stock Incentive Plan, we use a series of vehicles to reinforce this commitment to sustained shareholder value creation.
-Currently, these vehicles are stock options, time-based restricted stock units and performance-based stock units (in the recent past, market based performance stock units have been used as well).
+In the long-term incentive program implemented pursuant to the 2014 Stock Incentive Plan, we use a series of vehicles that are intended to reinforce this commitment to sustained shareholder value creation.
+Currently, these vehicles are stock options, time-based restricted stock units and performance-based stock units.
 The Compensation Committee determines annually the appropriate use and weighting of each vehicle.

-Through this combination of vehicles and the design of our programs, we ensure that our expectation for continuous improvement, growth and profitability are achieved while effectively managing any undue risk elements.
+Through this combination of vehicles and the design of our programs, we strive to achieve continuous improvement, growth and profitability are achieved while effectively managing any undue risk elements.

 Our compensation philosophy guides us in our annual review of compensation and the assessment of the right pay for performance relationship.
 It also ensures that when strong performance is achieved, that performance is appropriately rewarded.
 Our Compensation Committee annually reviews this philosophy and our compensation plans to ensure they are continuing to meet their stated goals and objectives.
-If they are not, changes will be made to reestablish the right alignment.
+If they are not, changes are made to reestablish the right alignment.

-In sum, this philosophy is designed to ensure that shareholders see a return for their investment in our Company and that we are getting the right return on our leadership compensation investment.
+In sum, this philosophy is intended to ensure that shareholders see a return for their investment in our Company and that we are getting the right return on our leadership compensation investment.